saan800/saansoft-cqrs/src/SaanSoft.Cqrs.Decorator/EnsureCorrelationId/README.md

 Providers will be run in order to attempt to find the most appropriate value to set the message's `CorrelationId` to.

-If none of the `ICorrelationidProvider` return a value, the `CorrelationId` will be defaulted to `Guid.NewGuid.ToString()`.
+If none of the `ICorrelationIdProvider` return a value, the `CorrelationId` will be defaulted to `Guid.NewGuid.ToString()`.

 ## Recommended Order